 - Discover also frequently runs promotions.
 Most recently customers could earn $200 cash back for meeting certain spending thresholds.
 Those deals have expired, but you can be sure that more will be coming our way.

 Vice President of Discover Rewards, Heather Roche made a bold statement about these changes; “We know our customers want the most rewards possible, but equally important is their ability to use them when they want.
 We are excited to give our card members more redemption flexibility.”

 Usually when company executives promise you the moon in a statement like that, it inspires consumer skepticism and lots of eye-rolling.
 Discover, however, is one of the financial institutions that has distinguished itself by being very consistent in their promises to consumers.

-You may recall that last year Discover set a new precedent by becoming the first major credit card issuer to offer its customers free FICO scores, updated monthly and included with monthly billing statements.
+You may recall that Discover set the new precedent by becoming the first major credit card issuer to offer its customers free FICO scores, updated monthly and included with monthly billing statements.
 It’s no surprise why Discover keeps racking-up the customer service and satisfaction accolades and trophies year after year.

 * Editorial Note: This content is not provided or commissioned by Discover.
 Opinions expressed here are the author’s alone, not those of the Discover, and have not been reviewed, approved or otherwise endorsed by Discover.
 This site may be compensated through Discover's Affiliate Program.

 *The content in this article is accurate at the publishing date, and may be subject to changes per the card issuer.